MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 1. Update the nix flake with `clusterToken = null` for all member servers
 1. Run `./scripts/incus-hypervisors.sh --apply` script.

+NOTES:

+- Verify all servers are reporting as `online` in the `incus cluster list` output.

 #### Stage 4.
 (Login and configure)